-It is acknowledged that the depth of the first floor is greater than existing but this is only visible in limited oblique views for a short distance between the gap between the site and 55 Fitzroy Park to the south.
+- Tis acknowledged that the depth of the first floor is greater than existing but this is only visible in limited oblique views for a short distance in the gap between the site and 55 Fitzroy Park to the south.
 However this needs to be considered in conjunction with the remaining gaps to the north and south of the building, the increased distance from the road, and the improved planting which all provide an enhanced visual experience on Fitzroy Park that enhances the character and appearance of the Conservation Area and the experience of the private open space.
-On balance these improvements are considered to at least maintain the sense of openness within the open space designation.

-The front elevation has been designed in a very restrained manner with minimal areas of glazing in order to maintain a sense of subservience and seclusion to the street.
-High quality stone has been chosen for the cladding which is a durable and high quality material and is appropriate for this contemporary design.

-Subtle interest would be provided to the façade through bedding planes and the natural variation of colour in the stonework.
+On balance these improvements at least maintain the sense of openness within the open space designation.
+This was accepted under the recent 2016 approval at the site. - 7.35 The front elevation has been designed in a very restrained manner with minimal areas of glazing in order to maintain a sense of subservience and seclusion to the street.
+High quality stone has been chosen for the cladding which is a durable and high quality material and is appropriate for this contemporary design. - 7.36 Subtle interest would be provided to the façade through bedding planes and the natural variation of colour in the stonework.
 Over time weathering would dull the stonework down from a creamy white to a duller greyish brown tone.
 It is considered that the design of the new building would sit well in the context of the wider area and enhance the character and appearance of the wider Conservation Area.